recursehex/Hybrid/docs/type_system/classes.md

 - The existing access-control diagnostics (`read-only outside definition`, `Cannot call private member`, etc.) remain unchanged.

 These rules keep classes aligned with the modern expectations of type and memory safety.
 Static fields require initialization before use, and instance fields must be handled in every constructor, but Hybrid strengthens them with explicit compiler tracking so that mistakes surface immediately rather than resulting in default-initialized values at runtime.

+## Destructors and `free`

+- Declare a single destructor per type with `~TypeName() { ... }`; parameters, generics, return types, `static`, and `abstract` are rejected.
+- ARC runs destructors automatically when the last strong reference is released, including when a `shared<T>` control block drops to zero and when scope teardown releases locals.
+- Manual calls (`value.~TypeName()`) retain and release around the call; they require a strong, non-smart-pointer receiver and must not be repeated on the same value.
+- `free expr` lowers to the same ARC release path that triggers destructors; freeing smart pointer handles or non-ARC/stack values is diagnosed, and mixes of `free` plus manual destructor calls surface as double releases.

 ## Inheritance